Italian Soups with Meat

 Place pot over medium-high heat and bring to a boil.
 Reduce heat to a simmer and cook uncovered for 1 hour or until lentils are tender.
 If soup is too thick, add more water during cooking process.

-Split Green Pea Soup
+Split Green Pea Soup with Ham

 “Zuppa di Piselli Secchi”

 This soup is usually made with a leftover smoked ham bone when most of the meat has already been removed.
 If a ham bone is not available, simply cut cubes of smoked ham and add them during the final hour of cooking.

 1 smoked ham bone, with some meat attached

 1 large onion, chopped

 In a large stockpot, combine all the ingredients with 6 cups of water.
 Bring the mixture to a boil over medium heat.
 Reduce the heat and simmer, stirring ocacasionally, for 1 to 1-1/2 hours, or until the peas have broken down into almost a puree.
 Check the mixture occasionally to see if it is getting too thick; add more water if necessary.